Laser induced Compton Scattering to Dark Matter in Effective Field Theory: Conclusion

 \section{Conclusion}

-The collision of an ultra-relativistic electron beam with a laser pulse of an intense electromagnetic field induces the decay of electron.
-The precision measurement of this nonlinear Compton scattering catalyzes the studies of nonlinear QED and the search of new physics in terrestrial experiments.
-The high-intensity facility with intense electromagnetic field may compensate the shortcomings of other experiments.
+The collision of an ultra-relativistic electron beam with a laser pulse in an intense electromagnetic field induces the decay of the electron.
+The precision measurement of this nonlinear Compton scattering catalyzes the studies of nonlinear QED and the search for new physics in terrestrial experiments.
+The high-intensity facility with an intense electromagnetic field may compensate for the shortcomings of other experiments.

-In this work, we propose to search for the nonlinear Compton scattering to a pair of DM in the presence of a high intense laser field.
-We take into account the Dirac-type fermionic DM in leptophilic scenario and the DM-electron interactions in the framework of effective field theory.
-The rates of electron decay to fermionic DM pair are calculated for effective DM operators of different bilinear products.
-We find that \begin{itemize} \item The absorption of multiple laser photons significantly increases the width of election decay to a DM pair, making it several orders of magnitude larger than the result for $n=1$. \item As the number $n$ increases, the energy of the outgoing electron exhibits continuous edges towards lower energy region, and the differential decay width correspondingly decreases. \item The reachable bound of the UV energy scale is about 1 GeV for the dimension-6 operators in DM EFT, under a conservative luminosity of $\mathcal{L}=0.6~{\rm ab}^{-1}$.
-For the dimension-5 dipole operators, the expected bound can reach as high as $10^3-10^4~{\rm GeV}$. \item The laser induced process provides a complementary search of DM particle with $m_\chi<1$ MeV, compared with direct detection experiments. \end{itemize}
+In this work, we propose to search for the nonlinear Compton scattering producing a pair of DM particles in the presence of a high-intensity laser field.
+We take into account the Dirac-type fermionic DM in a leptophilic scenario and the DM-electron interactions in the framework of effective field theory.
+The rates of electron decay to a fermionic DM pair are calculated for effective DM operators of different bilinear products.
+We find that \begin{itemize} \item The absorption of multiple laser photons significantly increases the width of electron decay to a DM pair, making it several orders of magnitude larger than the result for $n=1$. \item As the number $n$ increases, the energy of the outgoing electron exhibits continuous edges in lower energy region, and the differential decay width correspondingly decreases. \item The reachable bound on the UV energy scale is about 1 GeV for the dimension-6 operators in DM EFT, under a conservative luminosity of $\mathcal{L}=0.6~{\rm ab}^{-1}$.
+For the dimension-5 dipole operators, the expected bound can reach as high as $10^3-10^4~{\rm GeV}$. \item The laser induced process provides a complementary search for DM particles with $m_\chi<1$ MeV, compared with direct detection experiments. \end{itemize}

 \acknowledgments